Irish College at Salamanca: History

 The students again left in 1936 with the outbreak of the Spanish Civil War and the building was requisitioned by General Franco.
 From June 1937 to May 1939 it was occupied by the German embassy.
 With the opening of seminaries in Ireland, there was less need of the facility in Salamanca, which was in poor repair.
 The Irish bishops negotiated turning over the premises to the University of Salamanca, which now uses it as a postgraduate residence and cultural centre.
 Over 360 years, until it closed in 1952, the college welcomed generations of young Irish trainee priests.
 The college archives were then sent to St Patrick's College, Maynooth.

-Notable rectors and alumni

-Dr. William McDonald, of the Archdiocese of Armagh, Father Cowan, of Dromore, Father Bernard Maguire, of Clogher were rectors.
-That office was then held by the Very Rev. Michael J. O'Doherty, D.D., a priest from the Diocese of Achonry, from 1904 until 1911, when he was succeeded by his brother Denis J. O'Doherty, who served until 1934.
-Fr Alexander J McCabe was appointed in 1935 serving until 1949, temporarily replaced by Fr.
-Francis Stenson.
-The last rector was Rev. Joseph Ranson who was appointed in 1949.

 Alumni

 The Irish College at Salamanca was open to students from all the provinces of Ireland, but in the seventeenth century, the majority of them came from the southern and eastern provinces.
 It was made the cause of complaint that Father White, S.J., was unwilling to receive students from Ulster and Connaught, and the exiled Irish chiefs, O'Neill and O'Donnell, presented a remonstrance on the subject to the King of Spain.